THE PINK PONY BARN AND EQUINE LAYOUT

 A dry lot is a space with no grass and is required for equine with restricted diets or health concerns.

-My ponies, Mixie and Shiloh, have Equine Metabolic Syndrome, which is basically diabetes for a horse.
+My ponies, Mixie and Shiloh, have Equine Metabolic Syndrome which is basically diabetes for a horse.

 Grass can have different sugar levels, so they need the dry lot for their overall health.

-Mixie has also foundered, and keeping her on a dry lot helps with hoof care issues as well.
+Mixie has also foundered and keeping her on a dry lot helps with hoof care issues as well.

 THE GRASS PASTURE

-The grass pasture is a solar-fenced-in area of 2.25 acres.
 Unfortunately, because of the health concerns with our ponies, turnout time in the grass pasture is limited to evenings

 For solar fencing, we use a Zebra Electric Fence Charger, this panel has mixed reviews, but I can say that we’ve had it working just fine since 2017 with no issues.
-We keep it in a sunny location, and it works 24/7, even in our cold Minnesota winter months.
-It’s attached to a t-post.

 As for the ground, we originally bought a complete Grounding Kit with a steel rod, but for our sandy soil, and after talking to a few farmers in our area, we found that a Copper Coated Ground Rod would work best for us.

 All our wooden posts were installed by hand, using a post-hole digger, and they are spaced at 25 feet apart.
-I purchased the wooden fence post from Menards, and they are 3″x7′ AC2 treated.

 We used Slant Nail Wood Post Insulators to hold the Power Fields Fence Wire and spaced the four rows at 12 inches.
-On the corners we used Corner Post Ceramic Insulators.

 Since I don’t have regular-sized horses, I only run the electricity through the two bottom rows of wire.